unccv/course_project/industry_partnerships/README.md

 Cheap and ubiquitous cameras coupled with powerful algorithms are enabling an enormous number of new computer vision applications.
 In Computer Vision (ITCS 4152/5152) at UNCC, students learn to build these computer vision algorithms.
 Where things get really exciting is when students can use these algorithms to **solve real problems.**

 ## What?
 The partnership program connects groups of students in ITCS 4152/5152 (typically groups of 4, 3 grad students, 1 undergrad) with local partners.
-Partners provide a problem of interest, and meet with teams 3 times over the course of the semester to provide guidance and direction over the course of the semester.
+Partners provide a problem of interest, and meet with teams 3 times over the course of the semester to provide guidance and direction.

 ## Who?
 ![](graphics/fall_2018_partners-01.png)